 YUMI UEFI

-Following the release of YUMI Legacy, the second iteration of YUMI UEFI was developed to accommodate both BIOS and UEFI USB boot modes, as motherboard manufacturers transitioned from BIOS to UEFI firmware.
-This version only supports booting from USB drives formatted with a FAT32 filesystem.
+Following the Legacy release, the second iteration of YUMI UEFI was developed to accommodate both BIOS and UEFI USB boot modes, as motherboard manufacturers transitioned from BIOS to UEFI firmware.
+This USB boot drive creator version only supports booting from USB drives formatted with a FAT32 filesystem.

 YUMI Legacy